 When I was in Tokyo, one morning (thankfully not the day that I was flying out), I jumped awake at 1130am, surprised it was already that late, which means I slept through all my alarms.
 I’d been too exhausted!

 Many solo travellers feel really overwhelmed especially on their first 2 days.
 It’s perfectly ok to choose to stay in the hotel room to catch up on sleep, or chill at a nearby cafe and just read or write.
 Anything, really!
 It’s your trip.
 Let go of others’ expectations of the Fun Solo Trip ‘you should be having’.

 There’re plenty of benefits for traveling during low-season – lower prices, for one.
 For people like us who can’t appreciate crowds, traveling during low-season is a great idea.
 Have you ever seen Santorini’s crowds in photos?
 It’s crazy!
 Now, can you imagine Santorini being quiet just like those postcards?
 I went during off-peak season and it was as close to being empty – perfect for me!

 | Wanna visit Santorini solo?
 Consider going during low-season!
 Here’s what to know! |

 As a form of caution for solo travelling, always do your research ahead and practise safety awareness.
 Not all hikes or public places in every country are safe.

 Book private accommodation to recharge at nights

-Book a private room in a hostel, or your own room at an AirBNB apartment, or choose a decent hotel where security is good and the room is comfortable.
+Book a private room in a hostel (yes, there is such a thing!), or your own room at an AirBNB apartment, or choose a decent hotel where security is good and the room is comfortable.
 Knowing there’s your own space that you can retreat into to recharge for the night is a wonderful thought.